 Then a little bit of a walk to the Rose Villa Tavern but, you know, a good walk in the middle of these things is important.
 If you’ve eaten, you need to burn off those calories.

-This small, incredibly exclusive bar is the sort of place you bring your friends if you’re trying to show off the best sides of Birmingham.
+This small, incredibly exclusive bar is the sort of place you bring your friends to if you’re trying to show off the best sides of Birmingham.

 A relaxing wine bar in Birmingham overlooking the scenic St. Paul’s Square, The Rectory is a nod to traditional drinking and dining thanks to its luxurious mahogany leather dining booths and draped chandeliers.
 Boasting a menu of what many might see as almost everything, from burgers and sharing platters to belly of pork, The Rectory is the ultimate foodie’s all rounder.